mustardamus/generator-grail/app/templates/README.md

     layout = new Layout

 It is recommended to `require()` third party dependencies in the modules rather than having globals.
-But if there is no other way, or you like shortcuts, you can define globals like so:
+But if you install the libraries with Bower, the respective global will be defined without declaring it:

-    window.$ = require('jquery')
+    require('zepto')   # $ is globally defined

-`$` is then available in the modules without initializing it again.
-Old school.
+    require('ractive') # Ractive is globally defined

 ### Stylesheet entry point - `./client/index.styl`